Sexual Harassment Online Training Introduction

 Often harassment occurs from a lack of responsibility.
 Factors in sexual harassment are often not listening, not caring, and not taking into account another person's rights, goals, preferences, or choices.
 In relationships, it can result from a real or perceived lack of closure on one person's part, or from unintended consequences from repeated contact, uninvited messages, and unwanted communication.

 In educational and in workplace environments, it can result from inappropriate humor, comments based on someone's gender, comments based on someone's sexual orientation, or sharing sexually offensive materials.
-If any of these situations make a person uncomfortable, it can interfere with their ability and right to work in that environment.
+If any of these situations are so severe, pervasive or objectively offensive as to interfere with their ability and right to work in that environment, they are prohibited.

 In the training materials and scenarios, we focus on the responsibilities that we all share, environments where we may encounter harassment situations, and what we can do to ensure a safe, healthy, respectful campus.